How to Protect Your Sender Domain with DMARC: Using DMARC Enforcement

 Based on the collected data, you need to determine which steps are needed before you make progress.

-You can go to ‘Sources’ and determine if a mail source is valid or invalid for your company.
-Investigate the SPF, DKIM, and DMARC compliance rate for each legitimate source and, if necessary, proceed with improving your SPF/DKIM authentication to pass the DMARC check.
+You can click on the ‘Sources’ number and determine if a mail source is valid or invalid for your company.
+Investigate the SPF, DKIM, and DMARC compliance rate for each legitimate (known) source and, if necessary, proceed with improving your SPF/DKIM records authentication to pass the DMARC check.
 This is needed to minimize the percentage of lost valid emails sent by legitimate sources, which may occur after a policy update.

 GlockApps DMARC report: DMARC compliance by email sources